0

 A view of the ground floor of the warehouse.
 Due to the open space on the ground floor most members spend their day upstairs in the winter, in small rooms where more warm air is trapped, this is important since the collective has no heating.

 The newly elected president of the collective, Mr. Drame, adresses his constituents, flanked on either side by members of his cabinet.
 The president's mandate is not time specific.
 Once he receives papers a new election will be held.
-During his speech the president outlined what he expects from the collective and what the collective should expect from him.
+Duri

 Men converse in a room while dinner cooks.
 Most have the dreary gaze of laborers, however only one man worked today.
 They're tired due to the self imposed paper checks the collective forces upon them.
-This room is on the first floor of the factory.
-As winter approaches many members of the collective are moving upstairs to warmer areas.
+This room is on the first floor of the fact

 A lone bed lies on the floor.
 Most beds this size are shared by two men or women(separately).With no heating available, and few blankets to spare, sleeping is not an easy task in the Collective.